martensonbj/redux-saga-workshop/README.md

     // Make our async call to fetch const data = yield call(fetchImage);

-    if (data && !data.error) {
+    // If we're getting back what we want if (data && !data.error) {

       // Dispatch the 'SET_IMAGE' data to the store to do something with our API results